stratapp-ai/stratapp-ai.github.io/_blog/stratapp-is-a-proactive-risk-management-and-business-continuity-response-to-the-coronavirus-here-s-why.md

 ### fast track the development of your best talent

 I use offshoring to bring forward the professional development of our best people.
-It is often not cost feasible to build up an onshore team of 5 employees under a 25 year old.
-However with #stratapp, seamless remote working and offshoring you can open up new possibilities.
+It is often not cost, time or risk feasible to build up an onshore team of 5 employees under a 25 year old.
+However #stratapp and offshoring opens up new possibilities.

 Rather than have that onshore 25 year old working 120% of the working week, I teach each of them to split their time to: